 Colonia Express: this company also offers a fast ferry option to Colonia, leaving from Terminal Internacional de Cruceros, on Avenida Inmigrantes.

-Our hotel was located less than 5 minutes walking from Puerto Madero, so we booked our tickets with Buquebus, mainly because of the convenient departure point.
+My hotel was located less than 5 minutes walking from Puerto Madero, so I booked my tickets with Buquebus, mainly because of the convenient departure point.
 Prices with both companies are very similar (especially when booking in advance), so if you're staying closer to the Cruceros ferry terminal, I've also heard that Colonia Express is a very reliable company.

 Ticket price can vary depending on how much in advance you book your tickets, the travel dates, and even departure time, so always check the site for the most up-to-date rates.
 They also have different prices depending if you buy it from the Argentinian or Uruguayan site, so always compare both of them!
 I chose the Uruguayan site because the conversion rate was much better, and ended up saving almost €10.